Warren MacKenzie Advancement Award

 - A completed online application form.
 All applications must be submitted online, but you can download a copy of the form to help you prepare.

-- A proposal, maximum of two single-spaced pages (formatted as a PDF) that includes the following information:
+- A proposal, maximum of two single-spaced pages (formatted as a PDF and file should be labeled with last name, first initial, and PROPOSAL (example: doejPROPOSAL.pdf)) that includes the following information:

 - Brief description of the research project.